Enigmatrix/conq/conq-er/README.md

 # conq-er

-conq-er is a web-based IDE for the [Conq programming language](https://github.com/Enigmatrix/conq).
+conq-er is a web-based IDE for the [conq programming language](https://github.com/Enigmatrix/conq).

 ## Features